yurimachado/theatrical-event-charger/README.md

   * Ubiquitous language: I tried as much as I could to bring the language used in the document into the code.

 * Clean Code
-  * Classes, Interfaces, Properties, Methods, etc were designed to be self-explained without the needs for comments all of the code.
+  * Classes, Interfaces, Properties, Methods, etc were designed to be self-explained without the needs for commenting all over the code.

 ## Database